 Now it is completely up to you if you decide to tell your family that you made the sauce from a packet.
 I will guarantee you that the parade of flavors this Italian Style Eggs Benedict brings will leave your family satisfied and never question if its homemade.

 Take brunch to the next level with Italian Style Eggs Benedict.
 Made prosciutto, red pepper and pesto, this twist on a classic elevates any party or shower.

 - 2 large roasted red peppers

 - 1 Tbsp white vinegar

-- To poach eggs: place a sauce pan on medium heat and add 2 inches of water and vinegar and heat until bubbles start.
+- Place a sauce pan on medium heat.
+Add 2 inches of water and vinegar and heat until bubbles start.
 Maintain this heat and do not let water boil.

 - Crack eggs directly into water and allow to cook for 3-4 minutes or until desired doneness.

 - Toast English muffins, lightly butter and top with red peppers, prosciutto.

 - Using a slotted spoon gently lift eggs out of the water making sure that the water drains off the spoon.

 - Mix the hollandaise sauce and the pesto together and top eggs with sauce.
 Gently squeeze lemon juice on top and serve.